PaulCombal/SamRewritten/README.md

 * Distribution installations that use the Steam runtime (Gentoo, Arch, `~/.steam/root` exists)

 If you wish to see your distribution supported, please open an issue.

+> [!TIP]
+> Flatpak support poses a considerable challenge.
+If you or someone you know with knowledge of Flatpak internals can offer to help, please don't hold back and reach out!

 ## End user agreements